smarr/ReBench/docs/config.md

 invocation.
 This needs to be supported by a benchmark harness and ReBench passes this value on to the harness or benchmark.

+The iterations setting can be used e.g. for the command as in the benchmark suite in the example below.

 Default: `1`

 Example: